Lubbock Christian University

 Center for Student Success

 The Center for Student Success (CSS) is committed to helping students be successful in the classroom.
-The CSS offers many services including Academic Testing, Disability Services, Tutoring, Peer Mentoring, and Mentoring.
-The CSS is located in the north end of the Ling Center for Academic Achievement (CAA).
+The CSS offers many services including Academic Testing, Accessibility Services, Tutoring, Peer Mentoring, and Mentoring.
+The CSS is located in the Ling Center for Academic Achievement (CAA).

 Academic Testing

-The Disability Services Coordinator will provide registered students with a Letter of Accommodations, listing the accommodations the student is eligible for based on documentation provided and prior accommodations.
-Students are instructed to take this letter to his/her professors for their signatures.
-These signatures will signify receipt of notice that these accommodations have been deemed reasonable and appropriate for that class and must be put into place within two weeks.
-(Accommodations will not be retroactive.)
+The Accessibility Services Coordinator will provide registered students with a Letter of Accommodation, listing the accommodations the student is eligible for based on documentation provided and prior accommodations.
+The Accessibility Services Coordinator will then electronically send the Letter of Accommodations to the student’s professors at which time they will acknowledge receipt of notice that these accommodations have been deemed reasonable and appropriate for that class.
+Accommodations are not retroactive, and a Letter of Accommodations must be requested each semester.

-The Disability Services Office is located in the Center for Student Success, CAA Building, Room 117.
-Contact the Disability Services Coordinator at disabilityservices@lcu.edu for more information.
+The Accessibility Services Office is located in the Center for Student Success, CAA Building, Room 117.
+Contact the Accessibility Services Coordinator at Accessibilityservices@LCU.edu for more information.

 Service Animal Policy

 Service animals will be allowed to accompany persons with disabilities in all areas of campus where the public is normally allowed.
-Students can register their service animals with Disability Services.
+Students can register their service animals with Accessibility Services.

 Emotional Support Animal Policy